awesome-panel/panel-chemistry/README.md

 ## 🏁 Background

-This project is just starting (2021-05-19) and not much more than an idea.

-It was started by the discussion [How to display JSME molecular editor with Panel?](https://discourse.holoviz.org/t/how-to-display-jsme-molecular-editor-with-panel/2306/12) in the [Panel Community Forum](https://discourse.holoviz.org/)
+This project was started by the discussion [How to display JSME molecular editor with Panel?](https://discourse.holoviz.org/t/how-to-display-jsme-molecular-editor-with-panel/2306/12) in the [Panel Community Forum](https://discourse.holoviz.org/)

 ## 🏃 Getting Started